 About Florida's Statute of Limitations

-The Florida statute of limitations imposes strict deadlines for filing personal injury claims, including car crashes.
-You must obtain medical treatment within 14 days after a car accident to preserve your right to recover damages.
+The Florida statute of limitations imposes strict deadlines for filing personal injury claims, including car accidents.
+You must obtain medical treatment within 14 days after a crash to preserve your right to recover damages.
 Furthermore, in most cases, you have four years from the date of the accident to file a lawsuit.
-Your auto insurance policy may also require you to report the incident within a certain period of time.
+Your car insurance policy may also require you to report the incident within a certain period.

 Our attorneys urge you to consult with our qualified team as soon as possible so we can promptly conduct a thorough investigation of your claim while witnesses' memories are still fresh and the accident scene has not been altered.
 Investigating early can help us better prove fault in rear-end collisions and intersection collisions.
 Also, we can more effectively subpoena vital records regarding the driver's drunk or distracted state at the time of the accident.